-Kutter and the Schiefspiegler got internationally reknown in the late 1950s and the 1960s (see the publications of 1958, 1959, 1963, 1965, 196?, 196??).
+Kutter and the Schiefspiegler got internationally reknown in the late 1950s and the 1960s (see the publications of 1958, 1958a, 1959, 1963, 1965, 196?, 196??).
 In the 1960s, Lichtenknecker Optics started to offer mirror sets for Kutter Schiefspieglers.
 For several years, the Kosmos Verlag company offered a kit for building a Schiefspiegler according to his construction plans (Kutter 1964).
 His last construction, the very compact Tri-Schiefspiegler, was published in 1975.

 He will be remembered for his Schiefspiegler, also called the Kutter telescope.
-Nowadays, Kutter telescopes of up to 40 cm aperture, while not exactly widespread, are available for amateurs; the largest instrument the present author is aware of is a 24-inch near Flensburg, Schleswig-Holstein, Germany.
+Nowadays, Kutter telescopes of up to 40 cm aperture, while not exactly widespread, have been offered for amateurs.
+The largest instrument the present author is aware of is a 24-inch in Glücksburg near Flensburg, Schleswig-Holstein, Germany.